 event handlers are called, however, the textbox display and

-property are not updated.
+value property are not updated.
 These differences should go

 away as browser support for simulated events improves in the future.